6 minute read

 3. Most importantly, it’s really difficult for people to get past what I call “the shag carpet effect”.

-Think about it this way: when people go to look at houses with their estate agent, most people can't see past the decor that's already in the house.
+Think about it this way: when people go to look at houses with their real estate agent, most people can't see past the decor that's already in the house.
 They can't visualise the overall structure of the building without the flowery wallpaper and 1970s shag pile carpets.
 They can't imagine how their own belongings would fit in the space and how different it would look after a coat of paint and some new floors.
 It's the same with websites.

 When looking at Squarespace demo sites, most people get distracted by the content (pictures & words) and/or branding (fonts & colours) of the demo site, and can’t imagine what their own content and branding would look like there – especially if the demo site is showing something very different from their own business.